remind101/conveyor/README.md

 # Conveyor

-Conveyor is a build system for Docker containers as fast as possible.
+Conveyor builds Docker images.
+Fast.

 ## How it works